modullo/cli/README.md

 To learn more about the Modullo Framework, [read the documentation](https://github.com/modullo)

+### Whats New?

+- Create one or multiple Github repositories with a single CLI command

 ### Support or Contact

 Have any queries?
 Send an email to **support@modullo.io** or [visit the website](https://modullo.io).